antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier.md

 *Remark:* Such classifier is used in the Mathematica package provided by the ["NLP Template Engine" project](https://github.com/antononcube/NLP-Template-Engine), [AAr1, AAv1].

-Here is mind-map that summarizes the methodology of ML classifier making, [AA1]:
+Here is a mind-map that summarizes the methodology of ML classifier making, [AA1]:

 ![](https://raw.githubusercontent.com/antononcube/SimplifiedMachineLearningWorkflows-book/master/Diagrams/Making-competitions-classifiers-mind-map.png)

-Here is a "big picture" flow-chart that *encompasses* procedures outlined and implemented in this documents:
+Here is a "big picture" flow-chart that *encompasses* the procedures outlined and implemented in this documents:

 ![](https://github.com/antononcube/NLP-Template-Engine/raw/main/Documents/Diagrams/General/Computation-workflow-type-classifier-making.png)